 What Is a Temporary Injunction?

 Time is one of the most valuable resources in human life.
-In certain circumstances, the passage of time may result in damages that cannot be remedied.
-One of the ongoing challenges within the Iranian judicial system is the prolonged duration of litigation due to the high volume of cases before courts.
+In certain circumstances, the passage of time may result in irreparable damage.
+One ongoing challenge in the Iranian judicial system is the prolonged duration of litigation due to the high volume of cases before the courts.
 Such delays may result in serious, and sometimes irreparable, harm to the parties involved in legal disputes.
 Accordingly, pursuant to Article 310 of the Iranian Civil Procedure Code, the legislator has provided the legal mechanism of a temporary injunction in civil matters.

 Legal Definition and Difference Between Temporary Injunction and Attachment Orders